Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Results

 On Day 3 and Day 4, the active region is more developed and exhibits similar coronal structures.
 More long and closed loops are formed between the two sunspots.
-Large fan loops connect the leading sunspot to quiet Sun magnetic flux concentrations and sunspots in other active regions that are far beyond the domain of the simulation in this study.
-Loops originating from the trailing sunspot also connect to another active region southeast of AR11640.
+The open funnel evolves to large fan loops connecting the leading sunspot to regions far beyond the domain of the simulation in this study.
+The outbound loops also connect to another active region southeast of AR11640, which is clearly shown in the large field of view images in the left column.
 In general, reproducing these large and out-of-the-domain loops in the radiative MHD model is very challenging.
 This task requires a large and high domain that encompasses related active regions while still persevering a reasonable grid spacing to resolve small-scale magnetic flux concentrations in the quiet Sun and thus seems to be impractical.

 Nevertheless, $\Omega0$ radiative MHD models for Day 3 and Day 4 are performed.
-The synthesized AIA 171 images in \figref{fig:aia} show mostly bright loops in the center part of the active region.
-Because the sunspots are more separated in the later days, these loops are also higher than those seen in Day 1 and Day 2.
-Some long but low-lying loops in the southern half of the active region, which probably originate from those shorter loops in the same area in the first 2 days, are reproduced in the models, albeit with a lower intensity.
-The long loops in the northern part of the active region (e.g., those extending to the upper left corner of the observed AIA images) are largely missing in the models.
+The synthesized AIA 171 \AA~images in \figref{fig:aia} show mostly bright loops in the center part of the active region.
+Because the sunspots are more separated in the later days, these loops are also higher than those seen on Day 1 and Day 2.
+Some long but low-lying loops in the southern half of the active region, which probably originate from the short/southern loops in the same area in the first 2 days, are reproduced in the models, albeit with a lower intensity.

+The long/northern loops are largely missing in the models.
 The cause can be illustrated by comparing the destinations of the loops starting from the trailing sunspot.
 In the real active region, these loops connect to the leading sunspot, forming large arches.
 However, loops that originate from the same place in the models tend to connect through the periodic horizontal boundary to the other side of the leading sunspot.
-This also explains the absence of the large open funnel above the leading sunspot, because the fieldlines are connected to the trailing sunspot through the boundary and form closed loops.
-We note that on Day 4, the similarity between the model and the observation is slightly improved, in the sense that the loops reaching from both the leading and trailing sunspots to the outside of the domain appear more similar to the loops that fan out from the sunspots in the observations.
-This is still because the sunspots in the model are connected through the periodic horizontal boundary, which coincidently mimics the effect of inter active-region connections in the observations.
+This also explains the absence of a large open funnel above the leading sunspot, because the field lines are connected to the trailing sunspot through the boundary and form closed loops.